ampersanda/-aleph-personal-blog2/content/md/pages/about.md

 UI stuff is neat, so I enjoy doing it.

 I used to work as a Front-End developer in most of my career.
 Then, not too long ago, I switched career to Mobile Developer.
-While switching out my career, I did things like, creating/co-creating local programming community like [AndroidDev Surabaya](#), [SurabayaJS](#), [Flutter Jakarta](#) and also volunteered on [Google Developer Group Surabaya](#).
-On the meantime, I taught some native Android (Java and Kotlin) in a collaboration with __Kemkominfo__ (Ministry of Communications and Informatics).
+While switching out my career, I did things like, creating/co-creating local programming community like [AndroidDev Surabaya](https://www.instagram.com/androiddevsurabaya/), [SurabayaJS](https://surabayajs.org/), [Flutter Jakarta]() and also volunteered on [Google Developer Group Surabaya](https://www.meetup.com/flutter-jakarta/).
+On the meantime, I taught some native Android (Java and Kotlin) in a collaboration with __Kemkominfo__ (Ministry of Communications and Informatics) called **SMKCoding**.
 Then I completely snapped to mobile development since.

-Flutter was the new "drug" to me.
+Flutter was the new addiction to me.
 I enjoy doing it until now.

 I am, now, also exploring new Clojure → Dart things that I excited to, [ClojureDart](https://github.com/Tensegritics/ClojureDart) by.